test-and-code-frank/playwright-typescript-playground/README.md

 ## 🎯Project Goals

+Visual Comparisons

+Retries

+API Testing

+Demonstrate best practices in automation testing with TypeScript.

 Explore Playwright features like fixtures, context isolation, and tracing.

-Demonstrate best practices in automation testing with TypeScript.

 Use this as a portfolio project for future opportunities and growth.